dapr/community/technical-and-steering-committee-charter.md

 1. Define and evolve the scope of the Dapr community.
 1. Receive and handle reports about [code of conduct](./CODE-OF-CONDUCT.md) violations and maintain confidentiality.
+1. Approval of logo changes, significant website updates and marketing campaigns.
+1. Establish processes regarding project resources/assets, including artifact repositories, build and test infrastructure, web sites and their domains, blogs, social-media accounts, etc.
 1. Review security reports; work with the appropriate technical leads to accept or reject the report; maintain the private nature of such reports until disclosed to the broader community.
 1. Act as the final escalation point and decider for any disputes, issues, clarifications, or escalations within the project scope.
+This includes delegate appropriate authority to trusted individuals.
 1. Resolve technical issues, technical disagreements and escalations within the project.
 1. Set the priorities of individual releases to ensure coherency and proper sequencing.
+This includes deciding how and when official releases of Dapr artifacts are made and what they include.
 1. Approve the creation/deletion of GitHub repositories, along with other high-level administrative issues around GitHub and our other tools.
-1. Establish and maintain the overall technical governance guidelines and processes for the  project.
+1. Establish and maintain the overall technical governance guidelines and processes for the project including a final escalation path.
 1. Foster an environment for a healthy and happy community of developers and contributors.

 ## Committee Meetings